SignPath/website/documentation/build-system-integration/index.md

 The following checks are performed:

-* No additional scripts may be executed during the build step and no cache entries may be used (so that the build remains fully traceable and is only built from the repository)
+* No additional scripts may be executed during the build step and no cache entries may be used (so that the build remains fully traceable and is only built from the repository).
+The scripts must be all set to off at the bottom of the project settings page on AppVeyor.
 * The build settings may not be modified between starting the AppVeyor build and calling SignPath.io

 This is to ensure that the binary artifacts result purely from the specified source code.